AkaneTendo25/musubi-tuner/docs/ltx_2.md

 # LTX-2

+Status: LTX-2 support is work in progress and may be incomplete or unstable.

 This guide details the three-step process for training LTX-2 LoRA models:
 1. **Caching Latents** (Video/Image + Audio)
 2. **Caching Text Encoder Outputs** (Prompts)